-Timeframe: Coordinate information, referrals, and outreach by the end of the
+Timeframe: Coordinate information, referrals, and outreach by the end of the occur annually.

 1st year of the Housing Element cycle.
+Thereafter, outreach will

 NATURAL RESOURCES AND ENERGY CONSERVATION (EC)

 The use of available energy conservation measures and programs directly impacts residents' monthly housing costs by saving them money on their energy bills, increases comfort and safety, and contributes to the conservation of limited resources.